JRCSTU/fuefit/Docs/faq.rst

 =======

-Can i copy/extend it?
+Can I copy/extend it?
 What is its License, in practical terms?
 ---------------------------------------------------------------
 I'm not a lawyer, but in a broad view, the core algorithm of the project is "copylefted" with the *EUPL-1.1+ license*, and it includes files from other "non-copyleft" open source licenses like